vijaybirru/documentation/scaling/auto.rst

 Dynamic Autoscaling
 -------------------

 Dynamic Autoscaling does everything Simple Autoscaling does, except it also adds and removes Servers based on utilization or activity (e.g. CPU utilization).
-Scalr will poll for metrics every at least every minute depending on your configuration and use those metrics to make the scaling decisions.
+Scalr will poll for metrics at least every minute, depending on your configuration, and uses those metrics to make the scaling decisions.

 To enable dynamic autoscaling in your Farm Role, find your Farm, click on the Farm Role, go to the Scaling tab and make sure it is set to Automatic.
-Next, click on the Add Scaling Rule Option which will then present the metrics with the Server can scale by:
+Next, click on the Add Scaling Rule Option which will then present the metrics with which the Server can scale by:

 .. image:: images/dynamic_scaling.png
    :scale: 60%